mrbinky3000/responsive_carousel/README.md

 	$([CSS Selector]).responsiveCarousel('[method name]', [arguments]);

+####startSlideShow()
+Starts up the slide show.

+####stopSlideShow()
+Derrrrrr.
+Stops the slide show.

 ####toggleSlideShow()
-Call to activate the slide show.
-Call again to deactivate.
+Starts / stops the slide show.
 You might want a button or anchor tag someplace to turn on the slide show, or add it to a dom-ready event for an auto-start feature.
 Example of usage:

 	$('#example-2').responsiveCarousel('toggleSlideShow');

 ####redraw()
 Force a redraw of the carousel.
+THIS IS HANDY IF YOUR CAROUSEL WAS HIDDEN.
+Elements that are hidden on page load have no dimensions.
+You will need to call redraw once they become visible.
+Example of usage:

+    $('.some-button').toggle('#slider-wrap');
+    if ($('#slider-wrap').is(':visible')) {
+        $('#example-2').responsiveCarousel('redraw');
+    }

 ####goToSlide(i,a)
 Jump to slide i (numbering starts at zero).
 Set "a" to true to use animation.
 Set "a" to false to just jump to the slide without animation.
 If you leave out "a", it defaults to true.

 ####destroy()
 Clean up all event handlers and HTML added by this widget.